Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 Is MRI always needed for hip OA?

-No - X‑rays are usually sufficient.
-MRI may be used when symptoms don’t match simple radiographic findings or other pathology is suspected.
+No, X-rays are usually sufficient.
+MRI may be used when symptoms don’t match simple radiographic findings or when other pathology is suspected.

 Does running worsen hip OA?

-Not necessarily - many people with hip OA can run if load is managed and strength is appropriate.
-Symptom response guides progression.
+Not necessarily.
+Many people with hip OA can run if load is managed and strength is appropriate.
+Symptom response should guide progression.

 Should I stop all activity if I have hip OA?